 What Is the Law in Colorado?

-Although there are a number of prohibited behaviors that fall under "harassment" in Colorado, but in each instance the law requires an “intent to harass, annoy or alarm another person.”
+Although there are a number of prohibited behaviors that fall under “harassment” in Colorado, in each instance the law requires an “intent to harass, annoy or alarm another person.”
 C.R.S.
 18-9-111 (2017).
-This is known as a "specific intent" crime, and is distinguished from accidental or inadvertent conduct.
+This is known as a “specific intent” crime, and is distinguished from accidental or inadvertent conduct.
 For example, if you mistakenly dial the wrong number while looking for your friend, even in the middle of the night, there is no intent to harass or annoy the person being called.
 Now, if you were to call the wrong number repeatedly, or contact the same person over and over on social media, you run the risk of being charged with harassment.

 Beyond a specific intent to harass, annoy or alarm another person, Colorado law labels a number of different types of conduct as harassment.
-Harassment can be physical, can stem from repeated telephone calls or electronic communications without any expectation of legitimate conversation, it can apply to obscene words or gestures use in public towards another.
+Harassment can be physical, can stem from repeated telephone calls or electronic communications without any expectation of legitimate conversation, or it can apply to obscene words or gestures use in public towards another.

 Physical harassment is probably the most commonly charged subsection of the harassment statute.
 The physical harassment portion of the statute prohibits strikes, shoves, kicks or other touching of another person or subjecting them to other unwanted physical contact.
 As you can see, there is no requirement for bodily injury or physical pain, you do not need to intimidate or instill reasonable fear in the recipient; all that is required is unwanted contact that is the made with the intent to harass, annoy, or alarm another person.